Mourning for Nipsey Hussle goes well beyond his music

 "A lot of people who get rich don't come back here," he said.
 "He's rare.
 A lot of people like him don't come around often."

+An autopsy performed Monday found that Hussle's death was a homicide, caused by bullet wounds to the head and torso.
 Police did not reveal a motive or publicly identify any suspects.
-The coroner planned to perform an autopsy Monday.
 Two other men standing near Hussle were shot and wounded.

 Los Angeles Police Commissioner Steve Soboroff tweeted that he and Police Chief Michel Moore had agreed to meet with Hussle on Monday to talk about ways to stop gang violence.